 Plain and simple, if you’re a smoker or drug user, now is the time to quit.

 If you’re consuming alcohol, I’d say it’s a smart idea to cut back on your consumption.
-For me, I was experiencing migraines around the time we were trying to conceive, so I had already drastically cut back on my drinking.
-That part was natural for me!
+I was experiencing migraines around the time we were trying to conceive, so I had already drastically cut back on my drinking.

 Additionally, think about additional chemicals and toxins you can begin to remove from your life.
 For me, I stopped getting Botox injections in my forehead and jaw as soon as we decided to stop avoiding pregnancy.
 Botox is a known neurotoxin, and I’m pretty sure it’s also what was causing my migraines.